 So, rather than focusing on sacrifice, choose to focus on surrendering to love.
 Instead of deprivation and self-flagellation, make your intention to focus on love and forgiveness.

 Lent ends with Easter.
 And the culmination of that is about rebirth, love, and and joy.

 And when you look at the timeline for Lent, which is forty days (plus the six Sundays not counted on the liturgical calendar), you are setting yourself up for creating a new habit.

-It’s become my new tradition for the Lenten Season.
-Instead of giving something up for Lent as a way of sacrifice, I instead choose to surrender to what my soul is calling for.
+That’s why it’s become my tradition for the Lenten Season to find a way to love myself and my life more.
+Rather than giving something up for Lent as a way of sacrifice, I instead choose to surrender to what my soul is calling for.